Chapter 2:

 I Fell In Love With A Low-Tier Fighter and I Want To Marry Her (Or At Least Die Trying)

-Framed by glass shards and dust, the girl’s black, wavy hair tumbled wildly around her face, shimmering like molten steel in the sunlight.
-Her fierce blue eyes were sharp and intense, glowing with life and danger.
+Framed by glass shards and dust, the girl’s black, wavy hair tumbled wildly around her face, shimmering in the sunlight.
+Her fierce blue eyes blazed.

-He had no chance to process the moment.
-A mob of pursuers sprang from the broken glass pane like animals out for blood.
+A breath later, pursuers sprang from the broken glass pane like wild dogs out for blood.

 The first man lunged at her, his fist shooting like a bullet.
-She countered, tagging his jaw.
+Her knuckle cracked him in the jaw before he could land.

-Hands came from behind, but were too slow.
-A fist to the throat, a knee to the stomach, and a quick pivot.
-She grabbed her attacker’s wrist, slamming his face to the pavement.
+Another grabbed from behind—but caught a fist to the throat, a knee to the stomach, and a face full of pavement.

 Her style was raw, efficient, and fluid—no flashy moves, no wasted effort.
 Every strike delivered to a vital weak point.

-But for one that dropped, two more seemed to take his place.
+But for every one that dropped, two more rushed in.

 Her muscles tightened with each passing second.
-Heat surged in her veins, fueling her every move, but she knew she couldn’t keep this up for long.
+Heat surged in her veins, fueling her every move, but she knew she wouldn’t last much longer.

-With a grunt, her legs pushed forward with relentless power.
+With a grunt, her legs powered forward.
 Her breath was ragged, her heart pounded in her chest, but she forced herself to keep moving.

-The grimy walls towered over her.
+Then—a cul-de-sac.
+Cracked concrete walls loomed over her.
 Exits were sealed.
-A queue of shadows surrounded her.
+A ring of shadows surrounded her.

-She clenched her fists, knuckles cracking like the cocking of a gun.
 The smirk that tugged at her lips was one of deadly amusement.
+She clenched her fists.
 If this were the end, she’d leave them too shell-shocked to talk.

-She glanced up to see a figure in a dark, pristine suit, a posture of confidence and control.
+A figure towered above the mob—a pristine suit, calm posture, radiating control.
 The man talked business over the phone.

 “Yes, sir.
 We got her.”